umbraco/rfcs/cms/0027-the-future-of-search.md

 ## Out of Scope

-We only initially plan to ship a single implementation of the search abstraction, which will be based on Examine to be backward compatible.

-We will not support other search providers in the initial release.
+We plan to ship a single implementation of the search abstraction, which will be based on Examine to be backward compatible.
+We will not implement other search providers for the initial release.

 The following index values have been identified as potential candidates for future extension, but will not be included in the initial release: